-Two participants from the Silent Cities’ Community Journalists were invited to join the Silent Cities/Glass-House team to develop and facilitate a workshop with young people that would give them new media skills and help them develop create outputs on their views of place.
+Two participants from the Silent Cities’ Community Journalists were invited to join the Silent Cities/Glass-House team to develop and facilitate a workshop with young people that would give them new media skills and help them to develop creative outputs on their views of place.

-Young people were trained to use photography, film and audio recordings and then produced creative expressions of their views on their school environment using these media, which they presented to us, their fellow students, teachers and staff from Lend Lease.
+Young people were trained to use photography, film and audio recording equipment and software, and then produced creative expressions of their views on their school environment using these media, which they presented to us, their fellow students, teachers and staff from Lend Lease.
 As part of the research process, we developed a resource book for students to capture their reflections, experience and learning throughout the day.

 Drawing on their new experience, the students later took part in a design training workshop where they captured inspiration on a study tour of local open spaces and developed ideas for a new open space to be developed on the site of the Heygate estate in Elephant and Castle.